 Employment terms and conditions, competitive salary packages and incentive systems are in local responsibility and always in compliance with local legal requirements.
 Swissport is committed to having a fair and equal payment structure and to "pay for performance".

-In 2012 and 2013, Swissport initiated a project, "Position Benchmark Analysis", to benchmark internal positions and to ensure a coherent and consistent way to handle Compensation & Benefits for exempt employees.

-The Project will provide the following benefits:
+In 2013, Swissport initiated a project, "Position Benchmark Analysis", to benchmark internal positions and to ensure a coherent and consistent way to handle Compensation & Benefits for exempt employees.
+The project provides the following benefits:

-- · Establish internal fairness in positions globally - · Enhance simplicity and transparency - · Assist with global reward strategies, i.e., Executive Bonus Plan - Provide data to assist with the identification of attendees for global strategic management meetings - Support succession planning and talent management - · Support international assignments - Support mergers and acquisitions.
+- Establish internal fairness in positions globally - · Enhance simplicity and transparency - · Assist with global reward strategies, i.e., Executive Bonus Plan - Provide data to assist with the identification of attendees for global strategic management meetings - · Support succession planning and talent management - · Support international assignments - Support mergers and acquisitions

 Further to a competitive and fair base salary for all employees, some positions are also entitled for a variable component of their compensation.
 Rules and qualifications for such executive and local bonus schemes are clearly outlined and communicated and form a fair and market-consistent portion of the overall package.
+For the senior management and executives of Swissport who participate in the Executive Bonus Plan, there is a direct link between company performance and variable compensation.
 Additional fringe benefits such as flight discounts, subsidies for public transport and health programmes, discounted memberships and alike are available in various locations over the world.